cuneytetyemez/Project2/README.md

 MVP

-.I'm using Javascript, HTML and CSS for this app.
+ I'm using Javascript, HTML and CSS for this app.
 .I also work with full-stack application using Node.js, Mongoose, Express and EJS .I use the MVC file structure: Models, Views, Controllers .I use at least one model with all 7 RESTful routes and full CRUD.